Add this label to any container you want Watchtower to SKIP

 Excluding and Ignoring Containers

 One of the most-used Watchtower Docker advanced features is selective container management.
-You have full control over which containers Watchtower monitors.
+You have full control over which containers Watchtower monitors using Docker labels.

 Exclude specific containers (default: update all)